 Each camper must have a fully completed Health Form signed by a medical professional within the current year.
 This does not mean that your daughter has to have a new check-up if she has had one in the past 24 months, but the medical professional must sign the form attesting that the check-up was done within 24 months and on what date.

-If a girl comes to Camp Juliette Low and does not have a complete health form with immunization records and a medical professional’s signature, then you will need to take her down to the Urgent Care in Summerville or to your own doctor to get the health form completed before she can stay the session with us.
+If a camper comes to Camp Juliette Low and does not have a complete health form with immunization records and a medical professional’s signature, then you will need to take her down to the Urgent Care in Summerville or to your own doctor to get the health form completed before she can stay the session with us.

 All prescription medications should be brought to camp in a zippered plastic bag in the original pharmacy packaging.
 We cannot accept any medications that are not in their original packaging.
 Bring exactly the amount of each medication needed.